saltyorg/docs/docs/advanced/your-own-containers.md

 If you want to create a role file that you can install like the built-in applications, see [here](../sandbox/basics.md#contributing-to-sandbox-apps).

+## Utilizing Generate Traefik Template

+Create your application folder

+    mkdir /opt/APPNAME

+Run the Generate Traefik Template

+    sb install generate-traefik-template

+Once you've answered the required fields, Saltbox will create a file in `/tmp/docker-compose.yml`

+Move the newly created `/tmp/docker-compose.yml` to the `/opt/APPNAME`

+    mv /tmp/docker-compose.yml /opt/APPNAME

+Once moved, modify `/opt/APPNAME/docker-compose.yml` to the requirements of your container.
+See IMPORTANT below.

 IMPORTANT: In the examples below, `APPNAME`, `APPLICATION_PORT`, `/CONFIG`, and `DOCKER/IMAGE:TAG` are _placeholders_.  *You need to change those* **everywhere they appear** to match the application you are installing.

 ## Docker Compose